Governorates of Yemen

-The Republic of Yemen is divided into twenty-one governorates (muhafazah) and one municipality (amanah):
+The Republic of Yemen is divided into twenty-one governorates (muhafazah) and one municipality (amanah).

 The governorates are subdivided into 333 districts (muderiah), which are subdivided into 1,996 sub-districts, and then into 40,793 villages and 88,817 sub villages (as of 2013).

-Before 1990, Yemen existed as two separate entities.
-South Yemen consisted of modern Aden, Abyan, Mahrah, Dhale, Hadramaut, Socotra, Lahij, and Shabwah Governorates, while the rest made up North Yemen.
+Before reunification in 1990, Yemen existed as two separate countries.
+South Yemen consisted of modern Aden, Abyan, Mahrah, Hadramaut, Socotra, Lahij, and Shabwah Governorates, while the rest made up North Yemen (also 70% of the area of Dhale Governorate).
 For more information, see Historic Governorates of Yemen.